 - What was the most embarrassing thing that happened to you?

-- What is your biggest accomplishment in your life?
+- What is one of your biggest accomplishments in your life?